spoqa/slack-translator/README.md

 Also, you need to choose a translator vendor to use:

 - `TRANSLATE_ENGINE`: The handle name of the translator vendor.
-Currently only support `google`.  `google` by default.
+Currently only support `google` and `naver`.  `google` by default.

 If you choose `google` as your `TRANSLATE_ENGINE`, you need to one more environment variable for [Google Translate API][3] as well:

 - `GOOGLE_API_KEY`: You can get the API Key from [Google Developers Console](https://console.developers.google.com/)

+Note that you don't need any additional environment variables when you choose `naver` as your `TRANSLATE_ENGINE`.

 Then you can add [Slash Commands](https://api.slack.com/slash-commands) to use translator.